QianRuan/SynonymsDiscoveryinSoftwareDomain/README.md

 --modelName: name the model; <br>
 --modelPath :path to the last checkpoint of the bert model<br>
 ## experiment results
-evaluation metrics are saved in evaluation_results.xlxs only best models are saved in models/
+evaluation metrics are saved in evaluation_results.xlxs<br> only best models are saved in models/<br>